Chirag-ahir/SFC-Preparation/README.md

 What is alias is SFC?<br>
 An alias is a short name to identify the user on list pages, reports, or other places where their entire name doesn't fit.

+What is leads in SFC?<br>
+Leads are people who are interested in your product and service.